+Credit card debt can be crippling, but it doesn’t have to be.
+With a strategy in place, you can slay that debt and get your spending under control.
+Understandably, while carrying debt, it can feel like having a dark cloud hanging over your head everywhere you go, but you don’t need to beat yourself up over it.
 Here are a few different strategies you can employ to mitigate the effects of these high interest rates, so you can pay off your credit card debt once and for all.

 Debt consolidation onto one credit card is one of the most common ways to start paying off your credit card debt in a more organized and practical way.
 Unlike rewards credit cards that are designed to give you points for spending money, balance transfer credit cards offer a promotional period (usually less than one year) in which they charge you a reduced interest rate on balances you transfer from other credit cards.
-For example, they’ll charge you 0% on balance transfers for the first 12 months.
+For example, they might charge you 0% on balance transfers for the first 12 months.

 Second, you usually have to pay a fee for the amount you transfer.
 This fee is typically reflected as a percentage of the full amount transferred.
 So if you plan on moving your debt to one card, it’s best to do it in as few transactions as possible in order to avoid paying multiple transaction fees.
 Finally, although the promotional period of a reduced interest rate can range from six to 12 months, the time window to actually transfer your debt is usually 90 days.
 The promotional period of however many months starts when you make the transfer.